 28.2 The corridors that are identified in the GIS and in the Plan bring a variety of environmental and socio-economic benefits (which are summarised in section 2.4 of the GIS) and any loss of assets within them would have serious implications.
 However there is a need for these corridors to be enhanced in terms of quality, size, multifunctionality and connectivity, in order to maximise benefits and address needs identified in the GIS.
 The greatest opportunities for enhancing the corridors will come through development, and the Council intends to work with developers to create and maintain new spaces and to improve connectivity.
-The details of these opportunities for enhancement will depend on the characteristics of the corridors concerned.
-The corridors are detailed in section 6 of the GIS and are shown diagrammatically on the map on page 160 in this Plan.
-The corridors do not have fixed boundaries and the map on page 160 should not therefore be interpreted rigidly.
+The details of these hurch of St Mary the Virgin, Grade I Listed Building, from across Attenborough Nature Reserve opportunities for enhancement will depend on the characteristics of the corridors concerned.
+The corridors are detailed in section 6 of the GIS and are shown diagrammatically on the Map 39 in this Plan.
+The corridors do not have fixed boundaries and the Map 39 should not therefore be interpreted rigidly.